INC

 • Thermally broken lintels: These help minimise thermal bridging around openings, improving overall energy performance and reducing cold spots that can lead to condensation

-• Airtightness and vapour control products: Membranes, tapes, and seals designed to manage moisture and airtightness are becoming essential to meet FHS-level performance standards
+• Airtightness and vapour control products: Membranes, tapes, and seals designed to manage moisture and airtightness are becoming essential to meet FHS-level performance standards, as well as loft hatches

 MKM is already expanding our range across these categories to ensure trades can source compliant, future-ready products with expert advice.